aws/aws-cdk-go/awscdk/awskms/README.md

 ```

 Note that calls to `addToResourcePolicy` method on `myKeyAlias` will be a no-op, `addAlias` and `aliasTargetKey` will fail.
-The `grant*` methods will not modify the key policy, as the imported alias does not have a reference to the underlying KMS Key.
+The grant methods (i.e., methods in `KeyGrants`) will not modify the key policy, as the imported alias does not have a reference to the underlying KMS Key.
-For the `grant*` methods to modify the principal's IAM policy, the feature flag `@aws-cdk/aws-kms:applyImportedAliasPermissionsToPrincipal`
+For the grant methods to modify the principal's IAM policy, the feature flag `@aws-cdk/aws-kms:applyImportedAliasPermissionsToPrincipal`
 must be set to `true`.
-By default, this flag is `false` and `grant*` calls on an imported alias are a no-op.
+By default, this flag is `false` and grant calls on an imported alias are a no-op.

 ### Lookup key by alias